KJeff01/Cobra/README.md

 oilX -- to specifically attack nearby enemy oil. help me!/help me!! for calling for Cobra units to go to your hq (for compatibility with Nexus AI).
 AC/AR/AB/AM -- make it switch personalities.
-FFA -- after a team skirmish is won, break alliance and fight it. no mg -- disable machinegun use. no cyborg -- disable cyborg use. force hover -- force Cobra to use hover propulsion.
+FFA -- after a team skirmish is won, break alliance and fight it. toggle mg -- disable/enable machinegun use. toggle cyborg -- disable/enable cyborg use. toggle hover -- disable/enable force Cobra to use hover propulsion.

 warzone2100 links: